MetPX/sarracenia/doc/sr_postv3.7.rst

    where appropriate.

  * MQTT refers to `MQTT v3.1.1 <http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html>`_,
    the most widely implemented version at this time.
-Yes v5 has user properties with 64K long strings, and has been standardized in 2017, but implementations are (at the beginning of 2019) not plentiful.
+Yes, v5 has user properties with 64K long strings, and has been standardized in 2017, but implementations are (at the beginning of 2019) not plentiful.